Growing Your Homestead Without Going Into Debt

 Some of the skills you will acquire while learning to garden include growing food; canning, freezing, dehydrating, and cooking food; building a rainwater catch-system; fencing; and maybe even marketing your excess vegetables.

 You have lots of resources to help you learn.
 This site, Homestead.org, is a wealth of information and inspiration.
 Another great site is Tendingmygarden.com by Theresa Martz.
-Out of necessity, the author of this site has fed herself and her artist husband their whole lives from her garden.
+Out of necessity, Theresa has fed herself and her artist husband their whole lives from her garden.
 She is a master at keeping costs down—a recurring theme in all her advice.
 Theresa has broken gardening down into three key steps: loosening the soil deeply, adding organic materials, and keeping the soil mulched.
-(See her site or her book Organic Gardening: Cutting Through the Hype to the 3 Keys to Successful Gardening.)

 Visit successful gardens, apprentice yourself out as I did with beekeeping, and start gaining practical experience.
 Your vegetables will taste like nothing you’ve ever bought in a grocery store.